JeschkeLab/DeerLab/docsrc/source/api/dipolarsignal.rst

 :mod:`dipolarsignal`
 *********************

-Generation of dipolar signal from distance distribution
+Generation of dipolar signals from distance distributions

 Syntax
 =========================================